awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q2\.
 What should I do if I receive a notification stating that my account is under review or that my sending is paused because of my account's bounce rate?<a name="bn-q2"></a>

 Identify the cause of the issue, and then correct it\.
-After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+After you make changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 Also include the following information:
 + The method you use to track your bounces
 + How you ensure that the email addresses of new recipients are valid prior to sending to them\.
 For example, which of the recommendations are you following in [Q11\.
 What can I do to minimize bounces?](#bn-q11)